Skip to main content

 These papers document the career of Margaret Heckler, U.S. Representative from Massachusetts, Secretary of the Department of Health and Human Services, and Ambassador to Ireland.
 They contain correspondence, legislative files, scheduling files, photographs, speeches, audio and video recordings, clippings, ephemera, Republican Party materials, and personal materials.

-Restrictions on Access Collection is open for research.
+Access Note Collection is open for research.
 Fundraising materials that name donors and donation amounts are closed, as are political patronage files that include resumes and letters of recommendation.
 Most audio and video recordings are not available for playback due to format impermanence and can not be reformatted by Burns Library at this time.
 Please let Burns Library Public Services know of your specific interest; when it becomes possible we will schedule reformatting.
 Some audio and video...

 Dates: 1953-1992; Majority of material found within 1962 - 1989